WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 Enabling .NET Standard support and linking also solved this breaking change, so you can once again build and deploy F# projects on Meadow!

+### Finalizers Enabled

+A small bug was keeping us from enabling the finalizer thread, causing memory and resource leaks in the .NET runtime.
+The bug is now fixed and finalizers are run.
 ## Meadow.Core

 In addition to Bluetooth, Meadow.Core got a number of major new features and a lot of cleanup and overhaul of existing features and APIs, including: